emacsmirror/sidecar-locals/readme.rst

 Motivation
 ==========

-The motivation for this project was to be able to conveniently configure projects without having to commit personal configuration into ``dir-locals.el`` which is not always appropriate for larger projects.
+The motivation for this project was to be able to conveniently configure projects.

+The main differences between this package and ``dir-locals`` are:

+Code Execution
+   Unlike dir-locals which requires ``(eval ...)`` blocks which need to be explicitly trusted.

+   This package runs the emacs-lisp directly, since trust is manged at the path level instead of individual variables.

+   While both methods are valid, executing code directly is more convenient when the code contains project-level logic (where every change to the code doesn't require re-trusting, continually growing the ``custom.el`` file).

+Out of Source Configuration
+   Storing personal configuration in ``dir-locals.el`` is not always appropriate for larger projects.

    Or alternatively having local ``dir-locals.el`` files scattered around the source directory, which can't be easily versioned and can complicate operations such as bisecting or switching branches directories won't be properly removed if they contain files not tracked by the version control.

    Similar to out-of-source builds, this package supports out-of-source locals so your source repository can be kept pristine and your configuration can be stored and versioned separately.

 An example of what the directory layout might look like where ``/src/my-project`` and ``/src/other-project/`` are two